 - Tour Operator: Most of the tour packages won’t include the bus cost of going from La Paz to Uyuni.
 Some of the well-known companies may have their shuttle bus or van to bring you to Uyuni for an extra cost (usually overpriced!)

-- Bus Station: Since we had a low budget, what we did (which we usually do) is go to the local bus station (there’s only 1 in La Paz!) then book the ticket from there.
-There are different companies there going straight to Uyuni by 12-hour bus journey such as PanAmericana and Panasur.
+- Bus Station: Since we had a low budget, what we did (which we usually do) is going to the local bus station (there’s only 1 in La Paz!) then book the ticket from there.
+There are different companies there going straight to Uyuni by 12-hour bus journey such as Panamericana and Panasur.
 We chose Panasur*.
 The semi-cama seat is only 137 Bolivianos while the Cama option is only 197 Bolivianos.
 The bus leaves at 19:00 (exact!) and arrives between 6:30 am to 7:30 am in Uyuni (ours arrived at 6:45 am).

 Then, once in, Uyuni, you can decide to stay there for a night or go straight and do the tour.
 The tour usually starts at 10 AM.

 * You can contact them directly at firstname.lastname@example.org / (591) 2281708 in La Paz/ www.uyunipanasur.com

 We don’t usually do tours as we prefer to do our own thing, but for this kind, of trip, it would cost us a lot more money to rent a car or motorbike.
 You can book your tour in La Paz, or you can book it last minute in Uyuni, Bolivia.
 There are about 75 tour operators in Uyuni, some larger and more reviewed than others!